February 8, 2019

-Today, as technology transforms what, how, and where students read, school leaders and educators are embracing the idea of giving students access to digital books.
-As noted, there’s so much more to consider than subscribing to an eBook service.
+As technology transforms what, how, and where students read, school leaders and educators are embracing the idea of giving students access to digital books.
+But as we mentioned earlier, there’s much more to consider than simply subscribing to an eBook service.

-When looking to build students’ digital literacy skills, many educators focus on providing safe, age-appropriate online content that accelerates literacy growth while:
+When seeking to build students’ digital literacy skills, many educators focus on safe, age-appropriate online content that accelerates literacy growth while also:

-Providing all students greater access, equity, and ownership of their learning
+- Providing all students with greater access, equity, and ownership of their learning

-A strong student-centered digital library helps students build digital literacy skills while also:
+A strong student-centered digital library helps students build their digital literacy skills while also:

-Ensuring digital titles are from respected publishers and that content includes titles that enable learners of diverse backgrounds to see their culture, race, and ethnicity represented
+- Ensuring digital titles are from respected publishers and content includes titles that enable learners of diverse backgrounds to see their culture, race, and ethnicity represented

-Providing content for a broad range of interest, grades, and reading levels in a variety of formats and genres including fiction, nonfiction, and graphic novels
+- Providing content for a broad range of interests, grades, and reading levels in a variety of formats and genres including fiction, nonfiction, and graphic novels